I really dig Schierke and Guts. They are my most favorite duo in any work of fiction.

 From what I’ve seen, Schierke is the only one who gets any physical affection from Guts, mostly shown as him placing his palm on her shoulder or head.

 Moreover, he described her as impressive sorceress, a reliable magic user, his lucky charm.
 Whenever I read him saying this, it feels like he is saying this full of pride, respect and admiration.
 Similarly, after the Kundalini was slain in volume 31, Guts’ facial expression is so precious when he proudly tells Serpico how great of a combo he and Schierke were.

 He knows the little girl is his salvation.
 He treats Schierke with deep respect and care, trust and gratefulness.
 He looks up to her, marvels at the little girl’s magical powers and is proud of their joint achievements.
 Her word has a lot of weight for him, because he knows she cares for him.
-I’m very sure Guts likes her quite a lot in return, even though he is not showing it directly.
+I’m very sure Guts likes her a lot in return, even though he is not showing it directly.
 That fondness is purely platonic, however, akin to the bond of a brother and sister.

 Thank you for reading.
 Let me know what you think about this topic in the comments section below!

 If you enjoyed this article, consider getting the book for more!